Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_setup_discussions.rst

 discussions are generally used for posts that are of broad interest to all learners in the course.
 In contrast, content-specific discussion topics are by default divided by cohort.
 You can change discussion topics of either type to be divided or unified.

-In addition, you can :ref:`change the default setting<Specify the Default Behavior for ContentSpecific Discussion Topics>` for content-specific discussion topics, so that new content-specific discussion topics are created the way that works best for your course.
+.. warning:: If you change the cohort settings of discussion topics in a live course after learners have begun reading and contributing to discussion posts, you are changing their course experience.
+Learners might see posts that were previously not visible to them, or they might no longer see posts that were previously available to all learners.
+If you make changes to cohort settings in a running course, be aware of the implications of your changes.
+For more details, see :ref:`Altering Cohort Configuration`.

-For information about discussion topics and cohorts, see the following topics:
+For information about cohort settings for discussion topics, see the following topics.

 * :ref:`Coursewide Discussion Topics and Cohorts`
 * :ref:`Specify Whether CourseWide Discussion Topics are Cohorted`
 * :ref:`Content Specific Discussion Topics and Cohorts`
-* :ref:`Specify the Default Behavior for ContentSpecific Discussion Topics`
+* :ref:`Specify that All ContentSpecific Discussion Topics are Cohorted`
-* :ref:`Specify Whether ContentSpecific Discussion Topics are Cohorted`
+* :ref:`Specify Some ContentSpecific Discussion Topics as Cohorted`

 For overview information about discussions in a course, see :ref:`Discussions`.
 For information about using cohorts in a course and managing discussions that